The Social and Behavioral Sciences programs are designed for people with a passion for making a difference in the lives of others.

 If your dream is to work with children, an online associate’s degree in early childhood development could help you pursue your goal.
 You will study to gain the basic knowledge and skills to work with infants, toddlers, preschoolers, and kindergarten-age children (up to age 8); focusing on development, nutrition, health, and caring for kids with special needs.

 Courses emphasize childhood education, creative activities, and curriculum planning.
-Upon completion of the program, you may be eligible to apply for the highly regarded Child Development Associate (CDA) credential.*†According to the Bureau of Labor Statistics, the long-term national job growth for child care workers is expected to be 20 percent through 2020.‡ And with an increasing emphasis on early childhood education programs, the demand for entry-level assistants may also rise.
+Upon completion of the program, you may be eligible to apply for the highly regarded Child Development Associate (CDA) credential.*†According to the Bureau of Labor Statistics, employment of

 Individuals interested in working with young children or who want to further their career in the early childhood development field should consider this program.
 With an associate's degree in early childhood development, you may pursue a variety of entry-level positions in the childcare field.§